Freshmen 101: Summer Session Do’s and Don’ts

 - Head home every weekend.
 The weekends are when the weirdest stuff happens.
 After all, thousands of freshmen are away from home, many of them for the very first time.
 Why squander a first summer here by spending it with friends from high school?

 - Skip Arts Fest.
-Held this year from July 10-14, the Central Pennsylvania Festival of the Arts remains Penn State’s unofficial homecoming weekend.
+Held in 2014 from July 9-13, the Central Pennsylvania Festival of the Arts remains Penn State’s unofficial homecoming weekend.
 Beyond that, excellent food, music, and art in downtown State College.
 It doesn’t get much better.
 And, don’t forget to keep abreast of Arts Fest happenings with Onward State in July.

 - Explore beyond dorms, academic buildings.
 The University Park campus is large enough to harbor many interesting secret locales.
 Revealing them would ruin the mystique, so search far and wide.